27 Apr 5 Major Retail Digital Transformations to Watch For in 2021

 In the analytics-driven paradigm, advanced analytics software forecasts true customer demand for each SKU, in each store — based on hundreds of input variables.
 It can analyze billions of data points and predict demand at a level of granularity that’s simply impossible to reach using Excel.

-Another way advanced analytics levels up retail business is by breaking down the siloes in large retail companies.
+Another way advanced analytics levels up a retail business is by breaking down the siloes in large retail companies.

 Traditionally, retailers have treated forecasting, planning, pricing, inventory, and promotions (marketing) as completely separate domains, often with competing mandates.
 This often leads to lost margins, as these functional siloes don’t effectively optimize across the entire product lifecycle.